CaesNews

 Volunteers are planting and landscaping in a grassy area near stores.
 Several people are using tools and arranging plants, while others work on the ground.
 An orange tent is visible in the background.

-Volunteers create edible landscaping at the Renaissance Center on Phillips Ave.
-The garden installation is a collaboration by several organizations, including Try Healthy, Out of the Garden Project, Guilford County Food Action Network & Recipe for Success at UNCG.
+Volunteers create edible landscaping at the Renaissance Center on Phillips Avenue in Greensboro.
+The garden installation is a collaboration with Try Healthy; Out of the Garden Project; Guilford County Food Action Network and UNC-Greensboro's Recipe for Success.

 In the afternoon, Eske, GCFAN team members and volunteers added to the land donated by the shopping mall, planting pecan trees, strawberries, rhubarb, herbs and other fruit-bearing trees.
 Ellen Wessling, youth services leader of the Out of the Garden Project and GCFAN food advocacy council co-chair, stressed that the venture was a long-term strategy.